‘Tis the season to be jolly!

 Ho ho ho!
 It’s the time of the year when you hear Christmas carols everytime you go out to the shopping malls.
 It’s the time of the year when your Facebook and Instagram feeds are filled with Christmas trees and Christmas feast!
 It’s also probably the season you travel.

-Speaking of travel, Singapore is a wonderful destination for Christmas.
-Every year, the country put up so many kinds of themed decorations all over the island, from Boon Lay in the west to Changi in the east, from Punggol in the north to Harbourfront in the south.
+Speaking of travel, personally I feel that Singapore is a wonderful destination for Christmas.
+Every year, the country put up so many kinds of Christmas light-up and decorations all over the island, from Boon Lay in the west to Changi in the east, from Punggol in the north to Harbourfront in the south.

-Christmas is basically everywhere.
+Christmas is basically everywhere in Singapore.
 And the decorations are different every year.
-I wouldn’t bore you with a list of every single place to see Christmas light-up in Singapore.
-Instead, here’s a list of Christmas decorations that you don’t want to miss.
+I won’t bore you with a list of every single place to see Christmas decorations in Singapore.
+Instead, here’s a list of Christmas decorations that you don’t want to miss in 2020.

 Christmas on Great Street starts from Tanglin Mall at Tanglin Road and ends at Dhoby Ghaut MRT Station.
 You can start your journey from Dhoby Ghaut MRT and walk to Tanglin Mall, or vice versa.